 “I grew up in North Conway and have been in the hospitality business my whole life.
 My parents owned a restaurant and this is where it all began for me.
 I learned how to make people happy and what a lot of their needs were.
 It gave me a lot of pleasure to see a customer leave with a big smile on their face.
 I have been a waitress-server-cook-manager, landscaper and ski instructor at many places in the Mount Washington Valley.

 In 2010 my father in law passed leaving my husband and I with three rentals.
 I decided out of the blue, why not vacation rentals!
 I started out with three places and I now help manage more than 25 rentals in the valley with Badger Realty.

 I absolutely love my job helping families from all over the world book the BEST and most TROUBLE-FREE vacation possible.

 I live in the area so all our renters are getting the best service any one could ask for.
 We guarantee you that all our homes are tenant ready, CLEAN-COZY and PERFECT for any size you may need.” ~Kerri McCauley, Rental Assistant

 Contact me for more information.
 Let me help you find a great vacation, seasonal, or year-round rental.

 When Renting Makes Sense

 Whether you’re relocating or moving out on your own for the first time, you’ll be faced with the choice of renting versus buying a home or condo.
 There are advantages to both, but below are six circumstances when choosing to rent really makes sense.
-If you do decide that renting is your best route, make sure to call our rental agent, Cherri DiSilva to help you with your rental search.
+If you do decide that renting is your best route, make sure to call one of our rental agents, Bill or Theresa to help you with your rental search.